Table of Contents

 - Inability to swallow food

 - Tightness in the throat

 Goiters can grow to be very large, at which point surgical removal is often necessary to relieve some of its symptoms.
-Goiters on the smaller side are typically treated with synthetic thyroid hormone like Synthroid (levothyroxine).
+Goiters on the smaller side are typically treated with synthetic thyroid hormones like Synthroid (levothyroxine).
 Supplying thyroid hormone to the thyroid can prevent it from overworking, stabilizing the size of the gland.